 2. All lifters in the category must weigh-in during one of the mandatory or additional (if provided) weigh-in sessions, which will

-be carried out in the presence or authority of at least one EPF referee.
-However all lifters must report to the first weigh-in session
+be carried out in the presence or authority of at least one EPF Official.
+However all lifters must report in no later than 1 hour before

 3. The weigh-ins must be in a private area, where only the competitor, the competitor’s coach, coach appointee, or manager,

 and the referees or appointed officials a represent.
 The lifter’s recorded body weight must not be made public until all lifters

 competing in that particular category have been weighed.
 There must be at least 2 officials from different countries at the weigh-in

 4. Lifters must be weighed nude or in standard underwear (briefs for men, bra and panties for women).
 The weigh-in